CivicActions/ssp-toolkit/docs/controls/MA.md

 ##### Project

 System maintenance policy and procedures are formally documented in the Project SSP, which provides the roles and responsibilities as it pertains to software and systems maintenance and updates.
-The The Project ensures that maintenance controls are developed, disseminated, reviewed, and updated as necessary.
+The Project Full Name ensures that maintenance controls are developed, disseminated, reviewed, and updated as necessary.

 Physical and environmental protection is fully inherited from the AWS FedRAMP certified us-east cloud.